otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-09-api-integration-2-deployment.md

 ## Previous Class

-Link to the previous class: [Week 08](https://github.com/otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/blob/s1-26/lecture-notes/week-08-content-delivery-networks-api-integration-1.md)
+Link to the previous class: [Week 08](https://github.com/otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/blob/s2-25/lecture-notes/week-08-content-delivery-networks-api-integration-1.md)

 ---

 ## Before We Start

-Open your **id607001-s1-26-GitHub username** repository in **Visual Studio Code**.
+Open your **id607001-s2-25-GitHub username** repository in **Visual Studio Code**.
 Create a new branch called **week-09-api-integration-2-deployment** from the previous branch.

 Create a new **SvelteKit** application called `week-09-api-integration-2-deployment`.

 > **Note:** There are a lot of code examples.
-These code examples do not include code from the previous exercises.
+These code examples do not include code from the exercises.
 Typing the code examples rather than copying and pasting is strongly recommended.
 It will help you remember the code better.
 Also, read the comments in the code examples.
 It will help you understand where to type the code.

+---

+## Full Code Example

+The full code example for this week is available here - <https://github.com/otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/tree/code-examples/week-09-api-integration-2-deployment>

 ---